monerodocs/md/docs/interacting/verify-monero-binaries.md

 ---
-title: Verify Monero Binaries Signature | Monero Documentation
+title: Verifying Monero Binaries Signature | Monero Documentation
 ---

 # Verify Monero Binaries

 Verification must be carried on **before extracting the archive and before using Monero**.

-Instructions are for Linux but should also work on macOS with cosmetic modifications.
+Instructions were tested on Linux.
+They should also work on macOS with slight modifications.

 ## 0. Import core dev PGP key